-We have had our LG front-loading washing machine and dryer for a few years now.
+We have had our LG front-loading washing machine for a few years now.
 We love them (thanks, Mom and Dad!).
 Although, there was one thing we did not like, washing machine odor and smells.
 You know, the moldy smell coming from our washing machine.

 How to Get Rid of Washing Machine Odor and Washing Machine Smells

 According to some sites, to get rid of washing machine odor you should keep your washing machine door open to let it air out after each cycle.
-Since we have cats and I worry about the possibility of them climbing into the washtub when no one is watching.

 I have tried leaving the door ajar with a piece of masking tape connecting the door and the edge of the machine.
 Although, I often forget to do this.